 What is Beer Cheese

-This cheese dip is perfect for dipping soft homemade pretzels knots into it but you can also use this cheese dip to go alongside crackers and veggies that need a dip.
+This cheese dip is perfect for dipping soft homemade Pretzel Knots into it but you can also use this cheese dip to go alongside crackers and veggies that need a dip.

-Many people think this pub style cheese that is often served in bars and restaurants is German.
-There is a German Beer cheese called Obatzda and it is very similar to this beer cheese dip except instead of cheddar it uses a soft spreadable Bavarian cheese.
+Many people think this pub-style cheese dip is often served in bars and restaurants in Germany.
+There is a German beer cheese dip called Obatzda and it is very similar to this beer cheese dip recipe, except instead of cheddar it uses a soft spreadable Bavarian cheese.

 It is probably not the one you are familiar with though 🙂 This cheese dip is so common that it is actually served in many German beer gardens in the U.S.

-This cheese dip recipe comes from a local beer garden in my area called Easy Tiger Bakery.
+This easy beer cheese dip recipe comes from a local beer garden in my area called Easy Tiger Bakery.
 It is very popular here and everyone always loves this dip.

 Ingredients